CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 make it much easier to link incoming bounces to the original sent email.

-MailerQ supports this standard and SMTP extension: when communicating with a receiving server, MailerQ can passes DSN parameters to tell the receiver what kind of bounces you like to receive, and if MailerQ is configured to receive mail on a SMTP port, it understands these kind of parameters too.
+MailerQ supports this standard and SMTP extension: when communicating with a receiving server, DSN parameters can be passed to tell the receiver what kind of bounces should be returned.
+If MailerQ is configured to receive mail on a SMTP port, it understands these kind of parameters too.
 MailerQ can also be configured to send out, receive and recognize DSN messages.